tsnellgrove/dark_castle3/doc/to_do.md

 	- As opposed to needing 2 separate lists with identical indexes?
 - Can I just set descript_key for Note in mk_def_pkl() with setter rather than whole dynamic_dict?
 TBD: what should happen if Burt tries to take the axe from a living goblin? (general case)
+	i.e. should creatures have a visible_inventory_lst that is part of examine scope?
 TBD: auto_static_behavior for goblin? (e.g. "the goblin is eyeing you coldly") each turn - maybe should be a standard function??
 TBD: no swearing in Dark Castle (with warning or else end of game)
 TBD: sort out more elegant assignment process for self referenced obj (e.g. re-assigning goblin to goblin_mach after goblin Creature instantiation)